We offer bilingual (Spanish) services!

 Comprehensive Legal Support for Drug Charges in Indiana

 A conviction for a drug offense can be utterly devastating for your family and your future.
-In order to minimize or even avoid the negative effects and stigma of a drug conviction, you need the right Indianapolis drug crime attorney.
-When choosing a lawyer, you need to consider what your goals are for the case, as well as the type of representation you would prefer.
+To minimize or even avoid the adverse effects and stigma of a drug conviction, you need the right Indianapolis drug crime attorney.

-Controlled Substances
+Controlled Substances and Drug Crimes

 The Indiana General Assembly has organized controlled substances into five schedules: Schedules I-V.